 - The signatures of three faculty members who have approved the customized field and will act as writers and readers of the exam

-- The approval of the Program Director and the Doctoral Board
+- The approval of the Doctoral Board

 Therefore, requests for a customized field must be made at least one semester before the student plans to take this alternate field examination.

 Here is a suggested set of steps to go through when considering a customized field.

 - Why is this important for your line of study?

 - How does this proposed field relate to and differ from our existing fields?

 - How would you define/characterize the field?
 What are the critical issues?
 Main areas?
 Big questions?